AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 * **W2Vec**
 * **Glove**

-Out of all these common techniques, W2Vec and Glove are used widely due to their ability to take into account the semantic meaning of words as well.
+Out of all these techniques, W2Vec and Glove are used widely due to their ability to take into account the semantic meaning of words while converting text into vectors.

 ## **Bag Of Words**

 ![image](https://user-images.githubusercontent.com/46114095/134460035-7e383086-e800-42c7-bd52-453256c0a008.png)

 Bag Of Words(BOW) is one of the simplest techniques to convert a text into a vector.
-A bag-of-words is a representation of text that describes the occurrence of words within a document.
+A bag-of-words is a representation of text that describes the occurrence of words in a document.
 It involves two things:

 *  A vocabulary of known words.
 *  A measure of the presence of known words.